glinyany/frontend-project-lvl1/README.md

 ![linter](https://github.com/glinyany/frontend-project-lvl1/actions/workflows/nodejs.yml/badge.svg)

 <h1 align="center">Project Title</h1>
-<h3>The Brain Games(console game) - First Hexlet Project</h3>
+<h3 align="center">The Brain Games(console game) - First Hexlet Project</h3>
 <h2>Description</h2>
-<h3>This repository contains five console games which were created to check my first steps in JS.
+<p>This repository contains five console games which were created to check my first steps in JS.
 You can win by successfully answering 3 questions in a row in the selected game.
 To start the game, enter the name of the game and press enter.
-Have fun!</h3>
+Have fun!</p>

 <h2>Game list</h2>
 <ol>